Event Organizer Sponsoring Agency and Food Vendor Guide

-- Making sure there's proper hydro for operation of each food booth.
+- Making sure there's proper hydro for operation of each food booth (if needed).

 As a food vendor, you are responsible for:

-- Filling out and submitting the application form 30 days before the event.
+- Filling out and submitting the Food Vendor Application form 30 days before the event.

 - Educating yourself and staff on safe food handling practices.

-- Providing foods that have only been prepared in an inspected facility.
+- Providing foods that have been prepared in an inspected facility.

 - Verifying that all equipment is working properly before preparing or bringing food to the booth.